 What Is An Insurance Appraisal?

-Navigating a property claim can often be an extremely confusing process.
-For a homeowner who has never had to file a claim before, understanding this process can quickly become frustrating.
-There is a lot of industry language and shorthand phrases used to discuss the damage to your property, that if not properly explained, can leave a homeowner uninformed and searching for help.
-It's important to understand your claim, however, so that you can ensure that you are receiving an appropriate response from your insurance, as well as any contractors you may hire.
-As a general contractor, 3:16 Roofing & Construction strives to make this process as easy to navigate as possible.
+A property claim can often be an extremely confusing process.
+If you are a homeowner who has never had to file a claim before, understanding this process become frustrating at times.
+There is a lot of language and shorthand phrases used to discuss the storm damage to your property, that if not explained, can leave a homeowner confused and searching for answers.
+It's important to understand the process.
+This will allow you to ensure that you are receiving an appropriate award from your insurance.
+You want to make sure you are able to hire the best contractor to do the repairs to you dwelling.
+As a general contractor , 3:16 Roofing & Construction strives to make the repair process as easy to navigate as possible.

 The Oxford dictionary defines an appraisal as "an expert estimate of the value of something."
-When you file a claim for damaged property caused by a storm, your insurance carrier will likely send an adjuster to inspect the property.
-The adjuster will write an estimate for the cost to repair the damaged property.
-This estimate is often referred to as a scope-of-work.
-From there, you can choose how you would like to repair the damaged property, whether that means doing the repairs yourself or hiring a contractor.
+When you file a claim for damaged property caused by a storm, your insurance carrier will more than likely send an adjuster to inspect the property.
+The adjuster should write an estimate for the cost to repair the damaged property, if it is covered in your policy.
+This estimate is often called a "scope-of-work".
+From this point you can choose how you would like to repair the damaged property.

 If your insurance adjuster failed to include a section of damaged property on their estimate, remedying this can be as simple as sending them a photo and asking that they add it.
-This is referred to as a supplement, and is commonly done by the contractor on behalf of the homeowner.
-But what happens if your preferred contractor's estimate is higher than the amount your insurance has agreed to pay?
+This is referred to as a supplement, and is commonly done by the contractor to document additional damages that may have been missed.
+Wait...what happens if your preferred contractor's estimate is higher than the amount your insurance has agreed to pay?
 (Don't worry, you don't have to pull out your checkbook quite yet!)

 "The appraisal process is a homeowner's right to an unbiased third-party opinion regarding the damage to their property."